hylsql/hylsql-ecommerce-analytics-portfolio/project2_inventory_optimization/README.md

 - order_items

 ## Key Metrics
-- Quantity on Hand (QOH)
+- Inventory units by warehouse
+- Inventory value by warehouse
-- Inventory Value
+- Inventory value by category
-- Units Sold
+- Units sold by SKU
+- SKUs with inventory but no sales
+- Slow-moving SKUs
-- Inventory Turnover
+- Inventory turnover by SKU
 - Days on Hand
-- Slow-Moving SKUs
+- Top 20 SKUs by inventory value
+- Category-level turnover analysis

 ## SQL Skills Demonstrated
 - JOIN